“You are what you eat.”

 5. Vitamin C. Vitamin C is well-known for protecting your skin from the damaging effects of the sun.

 Of course, that does not make this a suitable replacement for your sunscreen, but eating foods rich in vitamin C is a powerful tool to add to your skincare regimen for firmer, smoother, and more protected skin.

 Citrus fruits, papaya, broccoli, and brussels sprouts are all rich sources of vitamin C.

 My Favorite Vitamin C product pick?
-Of course I am so proud of and have been loving my Alana Mitchell Daily Vitamin C Moisturizer!
+Of course I am so proud of my Alana Mitchell Daily Vitamin C Moisturizer!